 In the past I have written about sketchbooks I have bought that seemed like a good idea at the point of purchase but failed miserably when put into practice.
-Either the sketchbooks looked handsome on the shelf and proved unwieldy in use or for reasons diabolical they simply refused whatever artistic attempt with which I was happy.
+Either the sketchbooks looked handsome on the shelf and proved unwieldy in use or for unknown diabolical reasons they simply refused whatever artistic attempt I would make.
 I refer to these sketchbooks as the Sketchbooks from Hell.

 Today, I offer you, dear readers, the Sketchbook that very well may be from Heaven.

 I can’t take credit for having discovered it.
 I received it as a Christmas gift from my wife.
 She bought it at Target.
 If I had seen it, I probably wouldn’t have taken it seriously being that it wasn’t on the shelves of an art supply shop and it was aimed at children.
 It measures 6-inches by 8.75-inches and is wire-bound.
 It has a thick, cardboard cover that the manufacturer or distributor invites children to “decorate themselves” but the coated cover resists every media I’ve thrown at it.
 Even permanent markers wipe right off as if it were a dry-erase board.
 I’ve opted to encrust it with stickers as I come across them.

 The paper is nice.
 Bright white.
 Wet media wrinkles the pages which I expected, but unlike the more expensive and better known Strathmore sketchbooks it doesn’t bleed.
 Is the paper archival?
 I don’t know, and I don’t really care.
 The archival tag adds a special layer of preciousness to the whole process of getting the ideas out of the brain and onto the paper.
 Gosh, will this be the scribble I’ll be remembered for?
 Who cares?
 Make your dirty little marks!